Best private course played

 - Even with overlapping holes/baskets, I'm not sure how they squeezed 21 holes into this land.
 It's a true testament to some people with quality eyes to use every inch of land and create this many great holes.

 - With that said, the redesign produced my favorite one the course: #16.
 It's one of the longer holes, a true par 4 that includes all aspects of the Bluff: woods, elevation, drop-offs, a risk/reward factor, and attention to detail.
 A well placed tee shot on this hole will result in a second shot to a basket protected by a ravine in front.
 End up in the ravine and you get to enjoy climbing up the ladder after a straight-up shot.
 A three is a real possibility at this hole, as is the chance for a possible blow up score with one bad shot.

 - There is a lot to like at the Bluff.
 The old layout was in easily in the top 5 courses I've played.
 The new layout can't match that elite level.
 The course now is now very comparable to Glenn Hilton and Robert L. Smith, with the Bluff being the best of all three.

-- It's still a must-play for anyone nearby.
+- Brackett's should be played by any serious disc golfer.
+It's not the same layout, but it's still a solid course.
 And whatever this course can't offer, you can get with a solid 1-2 punch while playing at Bradford afterwards.
 Or, if the clubhouse ever got a tap added, you might never leave this place.

 17 of 17 people found this review helpful.